twheeler-work/php-starter/README.md

 ## SRC

-All private content is stored here.
+All backend content is stored here.

-- API
-  Backend code directory

 - Config